 Message frequency may vary.

-To stop receiving text messages, simply text STOP (and no other words or characters) to the shortcode or phone number from which you received the UTSA text message(s).
+To stop receiving text messages, simply text STOP (and no other words or characters) to the shortcode or phone number (starts with area code 726) from which you received the UTSA text message(s).
 After doing so, you will receive a text message confirming your opt-out and will no longer receive UTSA text messages to the phone number used to text STOP.
 Please note texting STOP will only stop text messages to the phone number you used to text STOP.

 Rowdy Bot: Texts that are sent from the Rowdy Bot can be temporarily opted out by using the PAUSE command and let Rowdy Bot know how long you want to be unsubscribed for.
 If you want to fully opt-out, you can use the command STOP and you will no longer receive texts from Rowdy Bot.
 If you ever want to start up again, you will have to type in START to (210) 908-5245 to re-engage with the Rowdy Bot.